choishingwan/PRSice/docs/index.md

 !!!
 Note

     PRSice can automatically download all required packages, even without administrative right.
-    You can specify the install directory using :code:`--dir`.
+    You can specify the install directory using `--dir`.
 For example

     ```
         Rscript PRSice.R --dir .